-Phuket is located on the west coast of Thailand, around 867km southwest of Bangkok, and is easily accessible with multiple direct flights.
+Located on the west coast of Thailand around 867km southwest of Bangkok, Phuket is easily accessible by air with multiple international direct flights, as well as daily flights from Bangkok.

-The most convenient route is by air via Singapore on Singapore Airlines or to Bangkok followed by a Thai Airways flight to Phuket, with daily connecting flights from Suvarnabhumi Airport (Bangkok International Airport).
+The most convenient route is via Singapore on Singapore Airlines or to Bangkok followed by a Thai Airways flight to Phuket, with daily connecting flights from Suvarnabhumi Airport (Bangkok International Airport).

 Thai Airways, Thai Air Asia and Bangkok Airways offer daily flights from Bangkok International Airport to Phuket.
 Nok Air and Orient Thai offer daily flights from Don Muang Airport.